What is Falinks Raid Boss? (Mega Concept Discussion)

 What stands out most

-- Not stressful if you have a group
+- Not stressful when playing in a group

 Unique Insight — Falinks (Mega Raid)